SebastianSiuda/academic-kickstart/content/author/admin/_index.md

 +++

-Hi, I am a research associate at the University of Cologne.
-My psychological research focuses on interpersonal trust.
+Hi, I am a psychologist doing research on the dynamics of interpersonal trust.
 I try to investigate under which conditions people trust, how they assess other people's trustworthiness and (so far unsuccessfully) how I can become very rich from all this research.

-Apart from my research at the University of Cologne, I also offer psychological coaching.
-Issues for a coaching session might include questions like "What should I do after graduation?" or "What can I do to reach my goals?".
+Apart from my research at the University of Cologne, I also offer talks and lecture services in the field of social and experimental psychology.
+If you are interested in getting in contact with me, feel free to use the form below.